zidane1980slab/ardupilot/README.md

 * added support for SUMD via UARTs
 * MPU not uses FIFO - data readed out via interrupts
 * added parameter allowing to defer EEPROM save up to disarm
-* optimized multitask to not switch context if next task is the same as current.
+* optimized preemptive multitask to not switch context if next task is the same as current.
 Real context switch occures in ~4% of calls to task scheduler
 * all work with task list moved out to ISR level so there is no race condition anymore
 * all work with semaphores moved out to the same ISR level so serialized by hardware and don't requires disabling interrupts
+* added parameter RC_FS to enable all RC failsafe
+* added disabling of data cache on flash write, just for case (upstream has this update too)
+* added a way to schedule context switch from ISR, eg. at data receive or IO_Complete
+* added timeout to SPI flags waiting
+* now task having started any IO (DMA or interrupts) goes to pause and resumes in IO_Completion ISR, not eating CPU time in wait loop
+* greatly reduced time of reformatting of DataFlash to FAT
+* I2C driver fully rewritten again to work via interrupts - no DMA, no polling, and excellent work on noisy lines
+* compass and baro gives bus semaphore ASAP to allow bus operations when calculations does
+* buzzer support
+* full status on only 2 leds - GPS sats count, failsafe, compass calibration, autotune etc
+* support for SBUS on any UART
+* PWM_IN is rewritten to use HAL drivers, as result its size decreased four times (!)
+* working PPM on AirbotV2/V3
+* added ability to connect buzzer to arbitrary pin (parameter BUZZ_PIN)
 * ...
 * a lot of minor enhancements